-There is no more noble or needed leadership than that which is "born of earnest struggle", that which comes into being on the battlefield for freedom, justice and good in the world, and which understands itself as an intergenerational moral vocation in the interest of a new history and more hopeful future for humankind.
-The idea that leadership, especially for an oppressed people is best grounded, shaped and nurtured in struggle is suggested in Frederick Douglass' classical speech celebrating the 23rd anniversary of freedom in the "West Indies," calling Black leaders and Black people to increased and uncompromising struggle, and offering lessons on the philosophy and foundational role of struggle.
-Moreover, the men and women we honor most as great leaders, as distinguished from mere prominent positionholders, were all born and developed in the midst of earnest struggle, i.e., Harriet Tubman, Douglass himself, Sojourner Truth, Anna Julia Cooper, Marcus Garvey, Mary McLeod Bethune, Ida B. Wells-Barnett, Messenger Elijah Muhammad, Fannie Lou Hamer, Malcolm X, Ella Baker, Martin King and others.
+The rightful marking of Black History Month directs us toward the constant critical retrieval and rereading of history and serious reflection on the meaning and models of leadership and struggle, especially in these trying times.
+Indeed, there is no more noble or needed leadership than that which is "born of earnest struggle", that which comes into being on the battlefield for freedom, justice and good in the world, and which understands itself as an intergenerational moral vocation in the interest of a new history and more hopeful future for ourselves and humankind.

+The idea that leadership, especially for an oppressed people is best grounded, shaped and nurtured in struggle is suggested in Douglass' Frederick classical celebrating the 23rd anniversary of freedom in the "West Indies," calling Black leaders and Black people to increased and uncompromising struggle, and offering lessons on the philosophy and foundational role of struggle.
+Moreover, the men and women we honor most as great leaders, as distinguished from mere prominent position-holders, were all born and developed in the midst of earnest struggle, i.e., Harriet Tubman, Douglass himself, Sojourner Truth, Anna Julia Cooper, Marcus Garvey, Mary McLeod Bethune, Ida B. Wells-Barnett, Messenger Elijah Muhammad, Fannie Lou Hamer, Malcolm X, Ella Baker, Martin King and others.

 So, it is in the fire and furnace of struggle that a people and their leaders are tested and tempered and that human freedom and flourishing are grounded and grow.
 Thus, Douglass says, "The whole history of the progress of human liberty shows that all concessions yet made to her august claims, have been born of earnest struggle."
 It is in this struggle for human liberty or freedom, then, that real leaders of the people emerge.
 And again this leadership of the people in struggle is markedly different from holding a leading, prominent or directive position in a given field, i.e., sociology, economics, art, athletics, entertainment, or literature.
 This holds also for the field of politics which calls for representation, but not necessarily leadership in the sense offered here.
 For to represent politically is simply to act in a constituency's name but not always in their interests.
-Thus, representation does not carry with it a strong sense of leadership, as U.S. political practice most often demonstrates.
+Thus, political representation does not carry with it a strong sense of leadership, as U.S. political practice most often demonstrates.

 In the classical African ethical tradition of Maat and the modern African ethical tradition of Malcolm X and Mary McLeod Bethune, leadership is a self-determined commitment and capacity to mark out and show the way, to guide and go before and along with, to instruct, inspire and aid in the self-development of the people as self-conscious agents of their own life, liberation and flourishing.
-The ancient Egyptian word for this is "seshem" which carries with it a profound sense of ethical obligation and poses leadership as a moral vocation as expressed in the Books of Wise Instructions in the Husia.
+The ancient Egyptian word for this is "seshem" which carries with it a profound sense of ethical obligation and poses leadership as a moral vocation directed toward envisioning, securing and sustaining good in the world.

 Douglass, speaking of struggle, makes his famous statement that "If there is no struggle, there is no progress."
-Applying this maxim to leadership, we can paraphrase to say "without struggle, there is, also, no progressive leadership."
+Applying this maxim to leadership, we can paraphrase to say "without struggle, there is, also. progressive leadership."
 There is only compromise, disadvantaged deal-making behind closed doors or shamelessly in the open.
-For without a commitment to struggle, there is a tendency to accommodate rather than confront, plead rather than demand and attempt to deny and disguise the obvious disadvantage of negotiating from a position of weakness rather than of power emanating from an aware, active and united people.
+For without a commitment to struggle, there is a tendency to accommodate rather than confront, plead rather than demand and attempt to deny and disguise the obvious disadvantage of negotiating from a position of weakness rather than one of power emanating from an aware, active and united people.